mitojala/test/docs/intro/pole.md

-Basic Training TerraScan, TerraModeler, TerraPhoto, TerraMatch / 3 days
+Basic Training for producers, ALS Data, Bundle : TerraScan, TerraModeler, TerraPhoto, TerraMatch / 3 days
 ==============

+In this training project, we will consider you as a aerial lidar data producer.
+We will go through steps from boresight calibration to end products using 4 of our products : TerraScan, TerraModeler, TerraPhoto, TerraMatch.

 #### Training data sets

-##### 1. TerraScan, TerraMatch, TerraModeler, TerraPhoto : Jyväskylä ALS data set
+##### 1. Jyväskylä ALS data set
 * laser data: 21.5.2011, raw data in UTM 35 N, 'ellipsoidal' heights,
 * density about 23 points/m2
 * images from other flight: 23.5.2012, altitude ca. 850 m, data in UTM 35 N